jefflunt/mini-pubsub/README.md

 ## Subscriber

-A Subscriber is identified by their address, which where they may be reached. reached (i.e. a hostname/port combination, an HTTP endpoint, STDOUT, a file, etc.).
+A Subscriber is identified by their address, which is where they may be reached.

-## Address
+(i.e. a hostname/port combination, an HTTP endpoint, STDOUT, a file, etc.).

+**Subscriber's Address**
 An Address is a way to specify a destination at which a Subscriber may be reached.